nodejs/node/doc/blog/feature/streams2.md

 constructor so that the buffering settings can be properly initialized.

-### transform.\_transform(chunk, outputFn, callback)
+### transform.\_transform(chunk, encoding, callback)

-* `chunk` {Buffer} The chunk to be transformed.
+* `chunk` {Buffer | String} The chunk to be transformed.
+Will always be a buffer unless the `decodeStrings` option was set to `false`.
-* `outputFn` {Function} Call this function with any output data to be passed to the readable interface.
+* `encoding` {String} If the chunk is a string, then this is the encoding type.
+(Ignore if `decodeStrings` chunk is a buffer.)
 * `callback` {Function} Call this function (optionally with an error argument) when you are done processing the supplied chunk.

+Note: **This function MUST NOT be called directly.**  It should be implemented by child classes, and called by the internal Transform class methods only.

 All Transform stream implementations must provide a `_transform` method to accept input and produce output.

-**This function MUST NOT be called directly.**  It should be implemented by child classes, and called by the internal Transform class methods only.

 `_transform` should do whatever has to be done in this specific Transform class, to handle the bytes being written, and pass them off to the readable portion of the interface.
 Do asynchronous I/O, process things, and so on.

+Call `transform.push(outputChunk)` 0 or more times to generate output from this input chunk, depending on how much data you want to output as a result of this chunk.

 Call the callback function only when the current chunk is completely consumed.
-Note that this may mean that you call the `outputFn` zero or more times, depending on how much data you want to output as a result of this chunk.
+Note that there may or may not be output as a result of any particular input chunk.

 This method is prefixed with an underscore because it is internal to the class that defines it, and should not be called directly by user programs.
 However, you **are** expected to override this method in your own extension classes.

-### transform.\_flush(outputFn, callback)
+### transform.\_flush(callback)

-* `outputFn` {Function} Call this function with any output data to be passed to the readable interface.
 * `callback` {Function} Call this function (optionally with an error argument) when you are done flushing any remaining data.

-**This function MUST NOT be called directly.**  It MAY be implemented by child classes, and if so, will be called by the internal Transform class methods only.
+Note: **This function MUST NOT be called directly.**  It MAY be implemented by child classes, and if so, will be called by the internal Transform class methods only.